Poikilos/outputinspector/readme.md

 * You can set any of the ini options as command line options (case sensitive).
   For a list of settings, see "/etc/outputinspector.conf" after install, or the included "etc/outputinspector.example.conf"\
-  example:
+  example:\
   `outputinspector --ExitOnNoErrors=yes` (or `true` or `on` or `1`)

 #### Overview of jshint
-Usually from nodejs-jshint package, jshint is a linting and/or hinting tool for javascript (especially node.js) which is considered a successor to jslinter.
+Usually from the nodejs-jshint package, jshint is a linting and/or hinting tool for javascript (especially node.js) which is considered a successor to jslinter.
 Here is the timeline:
 * Kate-plugins project (original source of jslinter and other plugins) is no longer maintained since merged with Kate.
 * Kate removed jslinter, and some say the kde team got complaints that jslinter